 #4.
 Can I Flush Pills?

 If you want to throw some old pills in the toilet, you might want to think again.
-Unless the pills don a “flushable” or other similar label, you shouldn’t flush them down the toilet.
+Unless the pills don a “flushable” or another similar label, you shouldn’t flush them down the toilet.
 They won’t cause any clogs, but they will definitely affect fishes’ biological behavior in rivers.
 Some people even chop the pills and mix them with cat litter, which is also not a good idea.
 Many pharmacies have a medication take-back program where you can take your old pills.

 You can also mix the medication with dirt or litter and throw it away in the garbage.
 The goal is to make it as unusable as possible to prevent others from getting to it and using it in unapproved ways.
 Also, you might want to scratch your identifying information from the bottle.